suchialex/CINS3002-Exam2/instructions.md

   - Check the dictionary for any employee who might be missing a name
   - and if missing, print their ID and
-  - ask the user to set a name.
+  - ask the user to provide a name
   - Validate this name so
     - it doesn't have any special characters except space
     - format it so that first letter of each word is uppercase.